Professor Joe Cain is Professor of History and Philosophy of Biology in UCL Department of Science and Technology Studies (STS).

 In 2009 he published a new edition of Darwin’s Expression of the Emotions in Man and Animals (Penguin) and a collection of essays on new trends in the history of Darwinism, Descended from Darwin (American Philosophical Society).

-Within his professional community, Joe is a Fellow of the Linnean Society of London and was a Scientific Fellow of the Zoological Society of London.
+Within his professional community, Joe is a Fellow of the Linnean Society of London, an Associate Member of the Marine Biological Association, and (formerly) a Scientific Fellow of the Zoological Society of London.
 He is past-president of the Society for the History of Natural History, has been Editor of BSHS Monographs and Associate Editor of Archives of Natural History, and has served on the Council of the Linnean Society, the British Society for the History of Science and the International Society for the History, Philosophy and Social Studies of Science.
 Joe has been Associate Editor of British Journal for the History of Science.
-Joe also was Director of the Voices Project and led the Centre for the History of Evolutionary Studies (CHES).
-He served on the Advisory Board of the Journal of the History of Biology and of Studies in the History of Biology (Russian).
+Joe also was Director of the Voices Project and led the Centre for the History of Evolutionary Studies (CHES) at UCL.
+He served on the Advisory Board of the Journal of the History of Biology and of the Studies in the History of Biology (Russian).
 Joe also is past-chair of the Advisory Board for the Subject Centre for Philosophical and Religious Studies for the HE Academy.

 In the commercial world, Joe is editor for Euston Grove Press.